 DataRobot provides multiple developer tools for you to use when making prediction requests or engaging with the DataRobot API.
-Currently available tools are:
+The currently available tools are:

 API keys are the preferred method for authenticating web requests to the DataRobot API and Prediction API; they replace the legacy API token method.
 You can simply post the API key into the request header, and the application requests you as a user.
 All DataRobot API endpoints use API keys as a mode of authentication.